Bubble watch: Boise St loses again; Syracuse, MSU also fall

 GAME TO WATCH

-Colorado State faces Utah State in a Mountain West semifinal.
+Colorado State faced Utah State in a Mountain West semifinal late Friday (the game ended after press time).
 On Thursday, Colorado State was one of the last at-large teams projected to make the field at bracketmatrix.com, and Utah State was one of the first teams out.